 Next, we had to prove that Mohamed Baba wasn’t taking a job away from an existing U.S. Citizen.
 The lawyers worked with us to put my own job out in the market for open recruitment to hire another person to take my job (I know).
 This went on for 60 days in the market via print and online recruiting channels like the Washington Post.
 If a qualified U.S. job applicant applied for my job, ICF would have to interview them – and if a single candidate was qualified my whole application would be rejected and we’d have to start again from scratch.

 Pause here, again, and think what that period of 60 days feels like.
 Honestly, I thought I had no chance.
 I mean, I know it’s a specialized job but I didn’t think there was anything that special that they wouldn’t find a qualified American in 60 days to snatch my career away.
 With this economy I’m as replaceable as a milk carton.

-As Life would determine this, it turned out that 60 days of recruiting from May through June showed us that no candidate seemed to have wanted my job (some would be insulted; I was grateful).
+As Life would determine this, it turned out that 60 days of recruiting from May through June showed us that no candidate seemed to have wanted my job or thought they could do it (some would be insulted; I was grateful).
 We were then cleared to move to the next step of filing an ETA Form 9089.
 This is an Application for Employment Certification with the DoL.
 Only now did we arrive at the end of Phase 1.